vektorlab/pyvideo2/content/posts/why_not_run_all_your_tests_all_the_time_a_study_of_continuous_integration_systems_(#160).md

 Tags: [bitten, buildbot, ci, cruisecontrol, dart, hudson, pony-build, pycon, pycon2010, testing]
 ThumbnailUrl: 'http://a.images.blip.tv/Pycon-PyCon2010WhyNotRunAllYourTestsAllTheTimeAStudyOfCon964.png'
-Title: '"Why not run all your tests all the time?
-A study of continuous integration systems (#160)"'
+Title: 'Why not run all your tests all the time?
+A study of continuous integration systems (#160)'
 date: '2010-02-19'
 ---
 Why not run all your tests at all the time?
 A study of continuous integration